MEET THE DA MEDICS...

-We send out medics on our most of our challenges to ensure you’re safe and to patch you up en-route if necessary.
+We send medics on our most of our trips (group size dependent).
 They are known for their medical professionalism, caring approach and ability to muck in with the rest of the crew and help make your trip run as smoothly as possible.
 Most of our medics fit our trips in around their GP or hospital duties and come back on our trips time and time again.
 They’re a highly valued part of the DA team and help to make your experience the best it can be.

 What is your all-time favourite DA Challenge and why?